 How to Mine PI Cryptocurrency?

+It is as easy and intuitive as using the Changelly app.
 To connect to the network, it is enough to have a mobile device based on iOS or Android.
 Then, follow these simple instructions:

 - Go to the App Store or Google Play, depending on the type of your operating system.